 Check All the Food Stored in Your Home

-This includes any food stored in your pantry, on your countertops, in drawers, and your cellar or garage.
+This includes any food stored in your pantry, on your countertops, in drawers, in your cellar, or garage.
 Be sure that these items are sealed up completely.
-Any opened food should be stored in sealed plastic bags or plastic/glass containers.
+Any opened food should be stored in sealed plastic bags or other containers.

 Be sure to check unopened goods and ensure that the packaging isn’t damaged.
 Once all food items are correctly stored, check the outside containers for any drips or food residue.

 To be safe, use warm soapy water to wipe down the outside of food containers.
 If you can, store fruits and vegetables in the refrigerator.
-If you have pet bowls in the house, be sure to empty and wash them after each meal for your pet.
+If you have pet bowls in the house, be sure to empty and wash them after each meal.

 Clean Your Home Thoroughly